-Having suffered hair loss myself, I often look for mild shampoos with nourishing and cleansing properties because they help keep my hair clean and well-conditioned and control hairfall to an extent.
+Having suffered hair loss myself, I often keep an eye out for mild shampoos with nourishing and cleansing properties because they keep my hair clean and well-conditioned and help control hair fall to an extent.

-One recent product that got me totally excited was this cleanser from Indulekha.
+One product that got me totally excited was the Indulekha cleanser.